wyattjd1/hello-world/README.md

 # hello-world
 learning GitHub
-Hi, My nsme is Jessica and I am learning how to code and use this website.
+Hi, My name is Jessica and I am learning how to code and use this website.